marcopelosi/starter-academic/content/authors/admin/index.md

 #- Visitors
 ---

-I am an Economist at the Bank of Italy and a PhD Candidate in Finance at the London School of Economics.
+I am an Economist at the Bank of Italy and a PhD Candidate in Finance at the London School of Economics and Political Science (LSE).

 I work in the DG Economics, Statistics, and Research.
 I am interested in Corporate and Household Finance.

 You can find my CV [here](files/CV_Dec2020.pdf).

+<font size="1"> *This is my personal website and the views expressed here do not necessarily reflect those of the Bank of Italy, the Eurosystem or their staffs.* </font>